184.108.40.206 Payability of PP - partnered rate

 This topic explains the following payability issues that relate uniquely to PPP recipients:

-- non-payment or rate reduction periods for NSA, YA or Austudy,
+- non-payment or rate reduction periods for JSP, YA or Austudy

 - temporary absences in New Zealand for partners of people who are receiving DSP by virtue of the 1995 Agreement with New Zealand, and